bhisaac/5eFP/5eFP-SRD.md

 **_Obscuring Map Tiles_.** Obscuring map tiles are two-sided opaque map tiles that cover unexplored areas of a map or may represent areas of preternatural or magical darkness.

 **_Recall_.
 (Cooldown)** A PC is transported back to the HQ map room after finishing a special Recall ritual completed outside of an encounter.
-PCs automatically Recall when the time marker reaches 8.
-A PC may only Recall once per game session.
+PCs instantaneously Recall when the time marker reaches 8.

 **_Rest_.
 (Cooldown 2)** While deployed and not in an encounter, a group can choose to take a rest.
 A rest is a brief period of downtime, at least 1 hour long, during which a creature does nothing more strenuous than eating, drinking, reading, and tending to wounds.
 At the end of a rest, a creature discards LEVEL wounds and regains all uses of game features with the rest keyword.
 Finishing a rest advances the time marker.